 7 design aspects to consider for your next public toilet building

-Public toilet buildings are complicated, there are many small details that have a large impact.
+The design and installation of a public toilet building is complicated, there are many small details that have a large impact.
 Variations are stressful, result in unbudgeted costs and time delays, all of which can put the entire project into jeopardy.

 To make the design process easier to navigate, we’ve put together a list of 7 things to consider when planning your next public toilet building.